ricardodarocha/Rust/general/tests_and_docs.md

 in this section I will do an overview of 2 kind of relevant rust code structures
-They are code documentaion and code tests
+They are code documentation and code tests

 to give your code documentaion superpower just write comments with 3 /// instead of 2 //